- The success of every business venture depends on its ability to continually make profits.

 "The equity comes from the original founders, and this trade dilutes the founder's ownership in their company," said Young.
 If business owners give away enough equity, the investors may ask for rights such as board seats and preemptive rights.
 Individuals who buy shares from a company may demand to be involved in the the company's decisions, such as how the money is spent or where it is invested.

-Instead of getting investors or taking out a loan, bootstrapping entrepreneurs use personal credit cards or dip into their savings accounts to help fund the business, said Deborah Sweeney, CEO of MyCorporation.
+Instead of getting investors or choosing a loan provider, bootstrapping entrepreneurs use personal credit cards or dip into their savings accounts to help fund the business, said Deborah Sweeney, CEO of MyCorporation.
 Once the business is off the ground, they use revenue to fund the organization.

 "You are completely self-funding your business when you decide to bootstrap," said Sweeney.
 "This means you are not taking out loans or crowdfunding or getting investors involved."